dildeolupbiten/TkAstroDb/README.md

 ![img11](https://user-images.githubusercontent.com/29302909/55160888-5a542c00-5175-11e9-8259-4054157d93dc.png)

 **12.** Users should fill all the entry fields that can be seen on the image.
-They can select any existing categories or they can define new categories if they want.
+They can select any existing categories or they can define new categories in the entry field if they want.
+Finally users should press the **Add** button, to the category listbox.
 Note that users should use decimal latitude and longitude coordinates for a place.

 ![img12](https://user-images.githubusercontent.com/29302909/55161048-b7e87880-5175-11e9-8915-771bf09e8bd8.png)